Chaotic mechanism description by an elementary mixer for the template of an attractor

 \section{Introduction}

-The topological characterization method has been introduced in 1980's.
+The topological characterisation of three-dimensional dissipative chaotic attractors method has been introduced in 1980's.
 Its purpose is to use the properties of the periodic orbits to describe the topological structure of chaotic attractors.
 Birman and Williams \cite{birman1983knotted} are the first to apply this technique on the Lorenz system \cite{lorenz1963deterministic} where the orbits are considered as the skeleton of the attractor to describe its template.
-This method and its applications are described by Gilmore and co-workers \cite{mindlin1990classification, tufillaro1990relative, gilmore1998topological} where the linking matrix describe how attractor's couple of orbits are entwined.
-This linking number between two orbits is numerically computed.
-The linking matrix also permits to obtain this topological invariant between each pair of orbits with the method described by Le Sceller \textit{et al.} \cite{lesceller1994algebraic}.
+The topological characterisation method and its applications are described by Gilmore, Lefranc, Letellier and co-workers \cite{mindlin1990classification, tufillaro1990relative, lesceller1994algebraic, gilmore1998topological, Gilmore2011, Gilmore2007}.